C2DH/ranketwo/_assignments/wikipedia-historical-source/01-historians-wikipedia.en.md

 Rosenzweig, Roy.
 “Can History Be Open Source?” *The Journal of American History* 93 (1) (June 2006): 117-46 [https://rrchnm.org/essays/can-history-be-open-source-wikipedia-and-the-future-of-the-past/](https://rrchnm.org/essays/can-history-be-open-source-wikipedia-and-the-future-of-the-past/){:target="_blank"}

-*On the creation of Wikipedia, the aborted project of Nupedia and the importance of wiki technology:*

-Franco, Justin.
-“The History of Wikipedia (in two minutes).”
-YouTube video, 02:47 minutes.
-3 December 2009, [https://youtu.be/oVFPW0r4jWk](https://youtu.be/oVFPW0r4jWk){:target="_blank"}

 *On the reliability and verifiability of Wikipedia and community engagement in fact-checking:*

 Wikimedia Foundation.
 “On Wikipedia, facts matter”.
 YouTube video, 03:45 minutes.
 22 December 2016, [https://youtu.be/xQ4ba28-oGs](https://youtu.be/xQ4ba28-oGs){:target="_blank"}